zhangchi1992/node_exporter/CONTRIBUTING.md

 readable identifier.

 A Collector may only read `/proc` or `/sys` files, or use system calls to retrieve metrics.
-Running external commands is not allowed.
+It may not require root privileges.
+Running external commands is not allowed for performance and reliability reasons.
 Use a dedicated exporter instead or gather the metrics via the textfile collector.